 Know the potential reasons for no page description.
-If want to know how to fix no information is available for this page, look at the solutions mentioned under each prominent reason for this message.
+If you want to know how to fix no information is available on this page, look at the solutions mentioned under each prominent reason for this message.

-What is a page description and why does search engines show it?
+What is a page description, and why do search engines show it?

-Search engines show a title and a page description of the actual content present inside a page to help visitors determine what result out of hundreds can satisfy their intent of the search.
-This is also often accompanied by other information such as review stars, sitelinks, images, etc. But the definitive factor for a person to decide if they want to click on the link are the title and description.
+Search engines show a title and a page description of the actual content inside a page to help visitors determine what result out of hundreds can satisfy their search intent.
+This is often accompanied by other information such as review stars, site links, images, etc. However, the definitive factors determining whether a person wants to click on the link are the title and description.

 Search engines like Google organize the information they get by crawling content on the web and delivering the most relevant ones to their visitors.
-They show descriptions (Snippet) of each page along with their title so that users can determine what the page is about and if it is relevant to their search.
+They show descriptions (Snippets) of each page and its title so that users can determine what the page is about and whether it is relevant to their search.

 The most prominent reasons for “No information is available for this page” are: